 Some of the most widely known biometric privacy laws are those that are “standalone” biometric-specific privacy laws aimed at solely regulating biometrics.
 These laws are contrasted by other laws, such as comprehensive privacy laws, which we discuss further below, which are broad-ranging but have biometric compliance components.

-We overview two of the most widely knows biometric-specific state privacy laws below:
+We overview two of the most widely known biometric-specific state privacy laws below:

 Illinois Biometric Information Privacy Act (BIPA)

-The Illinois Biometric Information Privacy Act (BIPA) is one of the original and most actively litigated biometric laws and sets stringent requirements for the collection, use, and storage of biometric identifiers and information.
-BIPA mandates informed consent, data retention policies, and the protection of biometric data.
-Non-compliance can lead to significant financial penalties and private actions.
-Most of the litigation on BIPA are costly class actions, which can be tracked here.
+The Illinois Biometric Information Privacy Act (BIPA) is one of the original and most actively litigated biometric laws.
+It sets stringent requirements for collecting, using, and storing biometric identifiers and information.
+BIPA mandates informed consent, data retention policies, and biometric data protection.
+Noncompliance can lead to significant financial penalties and private actions.
+Most of the litigation on BIPA is costly class action, which can be tracked here.

-Texas’ Capture or Use of Biometric Identifier Act (CUBI) also governs the collection and use of biometric data.
+Texas’s Capture or Use of Biometric Identifier Act (CUBI) also governs the collection and use of biometric data.
 CUBI requires businesses to inform individuals and obtain consent before capturing their biometric identifiers.
 The act emphasizes the importance of safeguarding biometric data to prevent unauthorized use and potential breaches.
-To illustrate the cost of non-compliance, Meta reached a $1.4 Billion settlement for violating CUBI with Texas’ attorney general, Ken Paxton.
-The allegation that resulted in the significant settlement centered on the collection of facial recognition information on millions of users in violation of state law by automatically tagging users’ faces on Facebook.
+To illustrate the cost of noncompliance, Meta reached a $1.4 billion settlement for violating CUBI with Texas’s attorney general, Ken Paxton.
+The allegation that resulted in the significant settlement centered on collecting facial recognition information on millions of users violating state law by automatically tagging users’ faces on Facebook.

 Comprehensive State and International Privacy Laws